 Cadwalader Park is the oldest park in state capitol Trenton, NJ.
 Vermont Timber Works built a pavilion timber frame for the park.
 Timber frames are well suited for park structures, because timber framing is a building method with a long history that makes use of a natural material – wood – to create an enduring product.

 All of our frames are handcrafted to meet exact project requirements, and we enjoy working with our clients to make sure the details – from design to finish – are just right.

-If you like this pavilion frame, or have timber work questions, we invite you to get in contact or ask an expert!Have a Question?
+If you like this pavilion frame, or have timber work questions, we invite you to get in contact!Have a Question?

 Explore the Pavilion